 CATIA is an acronym for Computer Aided Three-Dimensional Interactive Application.
-This is a multi-platform software suite used for Computer Aided Design (CAD), Computer Aided Manufacturing (CAM), Computer Aided Engineering (CAE), PLM and 3D.
-SolidWorks, on the other hand, is a solid modeling computer aided design, and computer aided engineering software program sharing the similar concept of industrial designing.
-They are not technical competitors but aims at different segments in the industry.
+This is a multi-platform software suite used for Computer Aided Design (CAD), Computer Aided Manufacturing (CAM), Computer Aided Engineering (CAE), PLM, and 3D.
+SolidWorks, on the other hand, is a solid modeling computer-aided design, and computer-aided engineering software program sharing a similar concept of industrial designing.
+They are not technical competitors but aim at different segments in the industry.

 Here are some differences that make these software packages apart:

 Besides the distinctions mentioned above, the software suites are developed by a French company Dassault Systèmes.
-Both the software kits work on Windows Operating System and supports the English language.
-Also, CATIA and SolidWorks offers an On-Premise Deployment Model.
-In addition, the powerful tools have embarked their presence in Parametric Modeling and Photorealistic Rendering domains across the design industry.
+Both the software kits work on Windows Operating System and support the English language.
+Also, CATIA and SolidWorks offer an On-Premise Deployment Model.
+In addition, the powerful tools have embarked on their presence in Parametric Modeling and Photorealistic Rendering domains across the design industry.